eanderson15/Candy-Database/README.txt

 warehouse_inventory (ware_number, candy_name, total, for_shipping, ship_stores, ship_cust, handling)

-Assumes the data (.csv files) is located in /tmp/dummy_data If in folder directory ./taskB: scp -r ./taskB/dummy_data /tmp
+Assumes the data (.csv files) is located in /tmp/dummy_data If in folder directory: scp -r ./dummy_data /tmp

 Assumes the lines of data in the file are terminated by '\r\n' To load the tables: